ProjectEntropy/decent/readme.md

 % npm start
 ```

-You'll need an invite from a Decent pub to join the network [email me](mailto:ev@evbogue.com), or contact me via a lite client.
+You'll need an invite from a pub to join the network or contact me via a lite client.

-You can get free local and lite client invites to Decent [here](http://sdash.evbogue.com/invite/):
+Try out lite client invites to Decent [here](http://sdash.evbogue.com/invite/).

 Once you're on Decent, be sure to obey the first rule: